Medical Device Industry Concerned About PPACA Consequences

 Mr. Sommer and the council is concerned the tax will stunt research among medical device companies and result in workforce reduction.

-The American Hospital Association has expressed concerned that the medical device tax will get passed on to hospitals and physician groups purchasing medical equipment.
+The American Hospital Association has expressed concerns that the medical device tax will get passed on to hospitals and physician groups purchasing medical equipment.

 Earlier this month, the House of Representatives voted to repeal the medical device tax, though the bill is not expected to pass through the Democrat-controlled Senate.